 On top of being able to explain things clearly, patients also believed it is vital that their clinician posses excellent technical skills and abilities .
 Whether this involves manual therapy techniques, application of modalities, or exercise prescription, clinicians must show their patients that they have mastered those skills.
 This is likely due to the fact that patients simply tend to put more trust in clinicians who they feel are expert practitioners.
 This reason alone should make all of us who work as clinicians strive for constant improvement and development.
 After all, the whole reason patients come to our clinics is to receive the expert care we are able to provide.
 It doesn’t matter how efficient the care is delivered or organized, or how the parking is at your clinic.
 If you are simply adequate as a clinician, you will struggle to deliver an amazing patient experience.

 Many factors influence patient experiences in our clinics or organizations.
 Recently published research indicates that the process of care and the interpersonal attributes of the clinician play the biggest role in determining a patient’s satisfaction with rehabilitation/therapy care.
 Ultimately, patients want to experience a human connection during their course of treatment.
-Practical skills of the clinician does play a role in the overall satisfaction patients report.
+Practical skills of the clinician do play a role in the overall satisfaction patients report.
 However, what is arguably just as important is how that clinic, clinician, or organization makes that patient feel.

-Does our clinic run patients through the rehab mill?
+Do our clinics run patients through the rehab mill?
 Do we make patients feel like numbers on an assembly line, offering cookie-cutter treatment programming?
 Or, do we strive to learn each patient’s unique story —where they are on their role to recovery— to understand how their particular limitation impacts their daily life?
 The clinics and clinicians that are able to do that will deliver an experience unlike any other in today’s healthcare landscape.
 Their patients will feel cared fore.
 Their clinicians will feel the pride, impact, and fulfillment of doing truly meaningful work.
 And they will rise above the throng of mediocre clinics offering one-size-fits-most therapy treatment programming.

 Have you tried to make any changes to improve their overall experience in your clinic?
 Have you tried to incorporate research and evidence into those changes?
 Share any additional resources that you found helpful in the comments below!